neo-project/neo-express/docs/quickstart.md

 NEO-Express stores all the information about the blockchain instance in the default.neo-express.json file.
-If you look in this file right now, you'll see information about the single consensus node for this blockchain as well testWallet account we created.
+If you look in this file right now, you'll see information about the single consensus node for this blockchain we created.

 Now that you have created the NEO-Express blockchain instance, you can run it.
 Since this is a single-node blockchain, you don't need to specify which node of